ShanjiKun/circleci-iOS/fastlane/README.md

 ```
 Submit a new Beta Build to Fabric

-This will also make sure the profile is up to date

 ----

 This README.md is auto-generated and will be re-generated every time [fastlane](https://fastlane.tools) is run.